Cooperative video game

-Cooperative video game, often abbreviated as co-op, is a video game that allows players to work together as teammates, usually against one or more non-player character opponents (PvE).
+A cooperative video game, often abbreviated as co-op video game, is a video game that allows players to work together as teammates, usually against one or more non-player character opponents (PvE).
+Co-op games can be played locally using one or multiple input controllers or over a network via local area networks, wide area networks, or the Internet.